raphael-leger/french-to-sms/README.md

 - `startOfWords`: replacements contained in this category will be performed only at the start of words (Useful for general rules at the start of words, eg: the `h` is often silent; `haricot` => `aricot`)
 - `wholeWords`: replacements contained in this category will be performed only if they exactly match a whole word (Useful for words that need a specific conversion that does not follow general rules, eg: `monsieur` => `mr`.)
 - `endOfWordsFollowedByASpace`: replacements contained in this category will be performed only at the end of words that are followed by a space (Useful to get rid of the space as well, eg: `je suis` => `jsuis`)

+### Actions

+The glossary supports three types of actions:
+- `replace`: to replace some characters by some other characters
+- `disable_modification`: to prevent some characters from being replaced
+- `enable_modification`: to re-allow some characters to be replaced

 ### Disable/enable modification